 Bake 2-3 minutes, or just until tender & opaque.
 Do Not overcook shrimp or they will be tough.
 (If using smaller shrimp, cut down on the cooking time)

 Remove the shrimp, toss some linguine in the pan with the garlic lemon juice.
 Place a portion of pasta on a plate.
-Pour a little additional juice on pasta and top with shrimp.
+Pour a little additional sauce on pasta and top with shrimp.

 Sprinkle your desired amount of Pecorino Romano cheese and garnish with lemon slices if desired.